Written by: Wasistha Weesenha Putri

 A lot of my friends were surprised and wondered how I could get into the creative position with no experience.
 This is what I did, and hopefully, this could be some tips for whoever wants to work in Japan too:

-・Be confidence and show a Japanese standard attitude in the interview (learn how to do a proper Ojigi/Japanese bow may help!)
+・Be confident and show a Japanese standard attitude in the interview (learn how to do a proper Ojigi/Japanese bow may help!)

 ・Convince them that we are ready to learn from zero, actively